PECOS-packages/PECOS/README.md

 ## What Can You Do With PECOS?

-- **Simulate quantum circuits** using a fast stabilizer simulator, ideal for error correction research
+- **Simulate quantum circuits** using fast simulators ideal for error correction research
 - **Study quantum error correction codes** with tools for syndrome extraction, decoding, and analysis
 - **Run hybrid quantum-classical programs** with support for classical control flow, conditionals, and Wasm
 - **Add realistic noise** to understand how errors affect your circuits